0x787af25e/ctf_writeups/readme.md

 This repository contains some of the writeups I have done for CTF challenges.
-Capture the Flag at UCF has some challenges (https://ctf.hackucf.org/challenges) which I am working on now.
+Capture the Flag at UCF has some challenges (https://ctf.hackucf.org/challenges) which I am working on now - there do not seem to be writeups elsewhere.